zachho123/my-first-react-project/README.md

 - Sometimes you need to update the state of your component based on the props that are being passed in
 - This lifecycle method is passed the props and the state, and the object you return will be merged with the current state
 - *Used to update the state of a component when its prop change*

-### Presentational and Container Components
-- Components will be much easier to reuse and reason about if you divide them into two categories

-#### Presentational Components
-- Concerned with *how things look*
-- Can contain both presentational and container components, and usually have some DOM markup styles
-- Often allow containment via *this.props.children*
-- Have no dependencies on the rest of the app (ie: Flux actions)
-- Don't specify how data is loaded / manipulated
-- Receive data and callbacks exclusively via props
-- Rarely have their own state (when they do, it's UI state, not data state)
-- Are

 ## Receiving State from Parent Components (props, getDefaultProps)
 - When React sees a user-defined React component, it passes JSX attributes to that component as a single JavaScript object called "props"